-The Memorandum of Continuance (the "Memorandum of Continuance") and the Bye-laws (the "Bye-laws") of Auris Medical (Bermuda) will be the constitutive documents of Auris Medical (Bermuda) upon Redomestication, assuming shareholder approval of the Redomestication, the Memorandum of Continuance and the Bye-laws.
+The Memorandum of Continuance and the Bye-laws of Auris Medical (Bermuda) will be the constitutive documents of Auris Medical (Bermuda) upon Redomestication, assuming shareholder approval of the Redomestication, the Memorandum of Continuance and the Bye-laws.
 These new constitutive documents and Bermuda law will contain provisions that differ from those in our current constitutive documents and Swiss law and, therefore, your rights as a shareholder of Auris Medical (Bermuda) could differ materially from the rights you currently possess as a shareholder of Auris Medical Holding AG.
-For instance, upon effectiveness of the Redomestication, the Swiss OaEC (VeqüV) will no longer apply to the Company.
+For instance, upon effectiveness of the Redomestication, the Swiss OaEC (VegüV) will no longer apply to the Company.
 The OaEC contains numerous provisions that serve to increase the transparency and provide shareholders with a right to voice their opinions on compensation matters.
 Pursuant to the OaEC, Swiss companies are, among others, obliged to have a framework in place according to which (i) the shareholders each year elect the members of the board of directors separately, (ii) the shareholders each year elect the chairman of the board of directors, (iii) the shareholders each year elect the members of the compensation committee and the independent proxy and (iv) the shareholders each year separately approve the compensation of the members of the board of directors, the management and the advisory board.
 The OaEC further contains provisions according to which the board of directors for each year has to prepare a written compensation report which has to be approved by the shareholders, detailing the compensations paid to each member of the board of directors, the management and the advisory board.
 In addition, companies that are subject to the OaEC are generally not allowed to make severance payments, advance compensations and to pay commissions for restructuring within the group.
 Under Bermuda law, directors are subject to election each year at the annual general meeting of the company, but there is no requirement that the chairman of the board of directors be elected by the shareholders.
 There is also no requirement under Bermuda law for shareholders to elect members of a company's compensation committee, or for shareholders to approve the compensation of the members of the board of directors or the company's management; the foregoing matters are typically determined by the company's board of directors.
 In addition, under Bermuda law there is no requirement to submit a written compensation report for approval to shareholders, and there are no general restrictions on severance payments, advance compensation or the payment of commissions for restructuring within the group.
-See "Risk Factors - Your rights as a shareholder of the Company will change as a result of the Redomestication.
+See "Risk Factors -Your rights as a shareholder of the Company will change as a result of the Redomestication.
 The Bye-laws grants certain powers to the board of directors that differs from our current articles of association.
-Such changes may adversely affect your rights as a shareholder of the Company."
+Such changes may adversely affect your rights as a shareholder of the Company." and "Agenda Item 1 - Redomestication of the Company's corporate seat to Bermuda - Comparison of Corporate Law," where we describe material differences between the corporate law of Delaware, Switzerland and Bermuda relating to your rights as a shareholder.
+The form of Memorandum of Continuance and Bye-laws of Auris Medical (Bermuda) are filed as Appendix A and Appendix B, respectively, to this proxy statement/prospectus.